 Pursuant to the standards regarding risk management framework of the COSO (including standards being updated on an ongoing basis), the Group has established a risk management framework with “three lines of defence”:

-- 1st line of defence: Business risk management — During the course of business activities, each of the functional department and business unit as well as personnel holding the respective business position shall be the first responsible unit for handling matters within their terms of reference for risk identification and management.
+- 1st line of defence: Business risk management — During the course of business activities, each of the functional department and business unit, as well as personnel holding the respective business position, shall be the first responsible unit for handling matters within their terms of reference for risk identification and management.

-- 3rd line of defence: Independent assurance — The Audit Committee under the Board and the Group’s Internal Audit Department shall be responsible for auditing the results of the risk management works done and issuing an audit report.
+- 3rd line of defence: Independent assurance — The Audit Committee under the Board and the Group’s Internal Audit Department shall be responsible for auditing the results of the risk management works and issuing an audit report.

-Risk Management Procedures
+Risk Management Mechanism and Procedures

 The procedures of comprehensive risk management are as follows:

-Phase 1: Formulation of risk management policies, strategies and risk assessment standards — The Board shall determine risk policies in respect of the Group’s governance, culture and development strategies, and shall take these policies into consideration when determining its business targets.
+Phase 1: Formulate of risk management policies, strategies and risk assessment standards — The Board shall determine risk policies in respect of the Group’s governance, culture and development strategies, and shall take these policies into consideration when determining its business targets.
 The Risk Management Committee shall be entrusted by the Board to determine the risk management strategy of the Group, while the Group’s Internal Audit Department shall establish common risk assessment standards and set up risk score sheet for the Group.

-Phase 2: Comprehensively collect first-hand information for risk management and identify risks — Each department/business unit shall extensively and continuously collect internal and external information in relation to the risks of the Group and the risk management thereof and identify potential risks that may have impact on the key processes of their operations.
+Phase 2: Comprehensively collect first-hand information for risk management and identify risks — Each department/business unit shall extensively and continuously collect internal and external information in relation to the risks of the Group and the risk management thereof and identify potential risks that may have an impact on the key processes of their operations.

 Phase 3: Conduct risk assessment and establish comprehensive risk management ledger — Each department/business unit shall assess and score the risks identified along with their impact on the business and the likelihood of their occurrence.
 All risks of the Group and its subordinated units shall be recorded in the risk management ledger.